 Whether downsizing to a smaller home, preparing for a big move or simply decluttering, confronting years of accumulated stuff can be daunting, especially when that stuff carries sentimental or emotional weight.
 If you know that you don't plan to use the family dishes and are ready reclaim your storage space, here's our best advice for what to do next:

-Step 1: Ask around
+Step 1: Ask around the family

 Even though you're the one who's stored the china for all these years, perhaps there is someone else in the family who feels a connection to the dinnerware who might want it.
 You never know until you ask.
-Especially if you also don't like the pattern and want it to dissapear, how easy would it be if someone else in the family just came to cart it away?
+Especially if you also don't like the pattern and want it to disappear, how easy would it be if someone in the family just came to cart it away?

 Step 2: Get Creative!
+Repurpose it.

-Whether it’s using a teapot in lieu of a vase for fresh flowers, arranging plates to hang as decorative wall art, or upcycling your teacups or a gravy boat into scented candles, there are many way to infuse your home with cherished memories without kicking all of mom's or grandma's china to the curb.
+Whether it’s using a teapot in lieu of a vase for fresh flowers, arranging plates to hang as decorative wall art, or upcycling your teacups or a gravy boat into scented candles, there are many way to infuse your home with cherished memories without kicking all of mom's or grandma's old dishes to the curb.

-Step 4: Give it One Last Hoorah
+Step 4: Give it One Last Hoorah!

-If you've decided to part with your inherited china but still feel reluctant or guilty about giving it away, Washington Post writer Jura Koncius offer this fun solution: In her article "Five fresh ideas for the family china nobody wants" (which features The Brooklyn Teacup!), she suggests throwing it a party.
+If you've decided to part with your old family china but still feel reluctant or guilty about giving it away, Washington Post writer Jura Koncius offer this fun solution: In her article "Five fresh ideas for the family china nobody wants" (which features The Brooklyn Teacup!), she suggests throwing it a party.

 That's right.
-As Koncius puts it: If you’ve emailed every distant relative and canvassed your friends and can’t find anyone who wants it, it’s time to party.
+As Koncius puts it: "If you’ve emailed every distant relative and canvassed your friends and can’t find anyone who wants it, it’s time to party."

 Libby Kinkead, professional organizer and founder of Potomac Concierge who was interviewed for the article concurs.
 She advises, “Unwrap it all and set your table, invite your friends and have one last great time with your china...Take lots of photos and post them on Instagram.
 Then, get over it and kiss the china goodbye."

-Want to learn more about upcycling?
+Want to learn more about upcycling your old china set?